ivision-research/inzure/cmd/inzure/README.md

 # inzure

 Automated data consolidation for Azure.
-The goal of this tool is very simple: gather all data you'll want for an assessment of the security of an Azure cloud subscription.
-This tool does that and only that.
-The data is given to you as a large JSON structure.
-Other tools are designed to analyse that data or transform it as you wish.
-You can also use the data structures defined in the package at the base of this repository to create your own tool.
+The goal of this tool is very simple: gather all data you'll want for an assessment of the security of an Azure cloud subscription and provide a simple interface for inspecting that data.

 ## Output Data